ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR009-domain-event-notifications.md

 dependencies.
 Testing has also become more cumbersome as we need to construct an AppEnv and be aware of which parts to mock based on calls into AppEnv.

-Focusing on actual needs, we don't need the flexiblity of the Notification module.
-We like notification handlers to run immediately (anot not later on a queue), so that database changes they make become part of a single transaction.
+Focusing on actual needs, we don't need the flexibility of the Notification module.
+We like notification handlers to run immediately (and not later on a queue), so that database changes they make become part of a single transaction.
 Thus, directly dispatching from `runAsync` to `SomeOtherAggregate.SomeEventNotificationAsync` suffices.